brunasti/coding-dojo-spring-boot-master/README.md

 ---

 ## The origins

+I loaded the project into my IDE and tried to build the application without success.
+I then tried to fix the pom.xml by adding some patch, then changing some characteristics and annotation in the classes without success.

 The original structure is completely broken.

 ## Generation of a new structure

-Instead of trying to fix it, I decided to restart completely the project by generating a skeleton from https://start.spring.io/
+Instead of trying to fix the original application, I decided to restart completely the project by generating a skeleton from https://start.spring.io/

 - https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.2.RELEASE&packaging=war&jvmVersion=1.8&groupId=com.assignment.spring&artifactId=brunasti&name=brunasti&description=Leaseplan%20Spring%20Boot%20Coding%20Assignment&packageName=com.assignment.spring.brunasti&dependencies=devtools,lombok,configuration-processor,data-jpa,h2,postgresql,restdocs,web

-I replaced all the project with the material generated in the above start.spring.io setting
+I started the new project with the material generated in the above start.spring.io setting

 ## Projects merging